6.7 SIFS review & payment process

 Summary

-From 1 July 2017, SIFS will be closed to new recipients.
-Grandfathering arrangements will permit eligible recipients with entitlement to SIFS at 30 June 2017 to continue to receive SIFS as long as they remain eligible for the payment.
+SIFS was closed to new recipients from 1 July 2017.
+Grandfathering arrangements permit eligible recipients with entitlement to SIFS at 30 June 2017 to continue to receive SIFS as long as they remain eligible for the payment.
 See 2.11.1.

 This chapter covers the SIFS review and appeals process, and explains how SIFS payment determinations are made through the FTB reconciliation process and stand alone claims.